wikimedia/wikimedia-textcat/README.md

 Turkmen/`tk`), no such character-set-based filtering was done.
 The final size of the training corpora ranged from ~1.8M to ~2.8M characters.

-These models have not been tested and are provided as-is.
+These models have not been thoroughly tested and are provided as-is.
 We may add new models or remove poorly-performing models in the future.

-These models have 4000 ngrams.
+These models have 10,000 ngrams.
 The best number of ngrams to use for language identification is application-dependent.
 For larger texts (e.g., containing hundreds of words per sample), significantly smaller ngram sets may be best.
 You can set the number to be used by changing